e0003506/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have an user friendly interface.
+6. Should come with a basic tutorial of the features so that people can learn how to use them properly.
+7. Should have fast runtime and performance.
+8. Should be open source.

 ## Appendix D : Glossary